DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/13simplysmart.md

 [^13simplysmart_7]: ‘Personal content: I feel like they are considered 'smart' when
-    they use a new partly unsupported experimental property that makes my 2015 computer burn through hell but then they place a popup telling me I don't deserve to get access to the content because I don't want to throw away my decently functioning computer) for a new one.’ — Unnamed Web Developer
+    they use a new partly unsupported experimental property that makes my 2015 computer burn through hell, but then they place a pop-up telling me I don't deserve to get access to the content because I don't want to throw away my decently functioning computer for a new one.’ — Unnamed Web Developer